marcellokabora/tree-nation/README.md

 ## Assumptions

 - **Customer identity** is provided by the device.
 The device sends a `customerId` (e.g. a loyalty card number or NFC tag ID) with every visit event.
-The service auto-creates a customer record on first visit � no registration step.
+The service auto-creates a customer record on first visit — no registration step.
 - **Visit timestamps** are recorded in UTC ISO 8601 format by the server.
 The device does not need to send a timestamp.
 - **X is configurable** via the `X_VISITS_PER_TREE` environment variable (default: 10).
 Changing this value after data exists will affect when the next tree milestone is reached but does not retroactively change history.
-- The **dashboard is unauthenticated** � it is an open admin view.
+- The **dashboard is unauthenticated** ï¿½ it is an open admin view.
 No login is required.
 - The **persistence layer** is SQLite stored in `./data/db.sqlite`.
 For higher traffic a drop-in swap to PostgreSQL via Drizzle would require minimal code changes.

 ---